petrstepanov/root-canvas-helper/README.md

 ```

 Now that the shared library is compiled we install the `.so` library, `.pcm` dictionary and `*.h` header files.
 Having ROOT directories already sources in the system environment, we simply integrate the library, its public header, and other files into the ROOT system folder.
 Commands below may require root persissions `sudo`:

 ```
 cp CanvasHelper*.so CanvasHelper*.pcm CanvasHelper*.d `root-config --libdir`
 cp CanvasHelper*.h `root-config --incdir` cp demo.cpp $ROOTSYS/macros
 ```

-Now that the library is installed and `demo.cpp` script is located in ROOT `macros` folder, user should be able to run the `demo.cpp` independent of the current working folder location:
+Now that the library is installed and `canvasHelperDemo.cpp` script is located in ROOT `macros` folder, user should be able to run the demo macros independent of the current working folder location:

 ```
-root demo.cpp
+root canvasHelperDemo.cpp
 ```

 Use library in a ROOT Macro or ROOT-Based program
 --------------------------------------------------
 After the library was installed, it needs to be loaded into the interpreter session in your ROOT script:

 ```
 #ifdef __CINT__
   gSystem->Load("CanvasHelper_cpp.so");